abuiles/ember-101/working-with-javascript-plugins.md

 ...
 ~~~~~~~~

-At the beginning of this chapter we mentioned that part of the process
+At the beginning of this chapter, we mentioned that part of the process
-on consuming named AMD libraries was to use **app.import** and
+of consuming named AMD libraries is to use **app.import** and
-**whitelist** the library's exports without explaining what we meant
+**whitelist** the library's exports.
+We didn't explain what we meant
-with the later.
+by the latter.

-During the build process all our files under **app/** go through a
+During the build process, all our files under **app/** go through a
-transformation step where the ES6 modules are converted to AMD format,
+transformation step where the ES6 modules are converted to AMD format.
-when something like the following is found **import request from
+When something like **import request from
-'ic-ajax';** internally the tool in charge of transpiling the code,
+'ic-ajax';** is found internally, the tool in charge of transpiling the code
-checks if that is something already registered in the module system
+checks if that is something already registered in the module system.
-and if not it tries to find the module and convert it to the proper
+If not, it tries to find the module and convert it to the proper
-format, in the previous scenario it will try to find a file called
+format.
+In the previous scenario, it will try to find a file called
-**ic-ajax.js**, but since it is a library we are including externally
+**ic-ajax.js**, but because it is a library we are including externally,
-such file doesn't exist hence causing the build to fail.
+such a file doesn't exist.
+This causes the build to fail.

 Whitelisting in this context means telling the tool in charge of
 transforming our ES6 files to AMD that whenever **import request from
-'ic-ajax'** is found, then assume is already included so it doesn't
+'ic-ajax'** is found, it is to assume its inclusion and refrain from
-try to resolve it.
+resolving it.

-To do so we pass an option called exports to **app.import** which
+To do so, we pass an option called exports to **app.import** that
-whitelist **ic-ajax** and and its **exports**.
+whitelists **ic-ajax** and its **exports**.

 In the **Brocfile.js**, let's replace the call to **import** with the
 following: